 **Our intention is that producers make their best efforts to balance the realities of feed supplies with the ideals of responsible and sustainable production methods.

-Additionally, cheese entries must fit within one of the following subcategories:
+Additionally, cheese entries must fit within one of the following subcategories (vegetarian and/or vegan substitutes are permitted):

 Publisher, Planet Cheese